Yusuf Akçura: Biography

 In 1915 he founded again with Ahmet Ağaoğlu and Ali Hüseynzade the Turco-Tatar Committee (TTC) in Istanbul which had the aim to defend the rights of the Turco-Tatar Muslims in Russia.
 In June 1916 the TTC sent a delegation to the Conference of Nationalities, but it could not present a united resolution.
 Every delegate had to represent his nation.
-Akçura therefore spoke for the Tatars and demanded the same civil, politic and religious rights as the Russian Orthodox and the right to teach in their native tongue.
+Akçura therefore spoke for the Tatars and demanded the same civil, political and religious rights as the Russian Orthodox and the right to teach in their native tongue.
 In July 1916 he visited Zurich and made contact with Vladimir Lenin.
-He wanted to know what the fate of the Turkic peoples would await from the leader of the revolutionaries.
-In Summer 1917 he was given the task to negotiate the liberation of the Ottoman prisoners in Russia by the Ottoman Red Crescent.
+He wanted to know what fate awaited the Turkic peoples from the leader of the revolutionaries.
+In summer 1917, he was given the task to negotiate the liberation of the Ottoman prisoners in Russia by the Ottoman Red Crescent.
 He therefore first travelled to Denmark, Sweden and stayed about one year in Russia.

 After having accomplished his mission for the Ottoman Red Crescent, he returned to Turkey and joined the newly founded party Milli Türk Fırkası in October 1919.
 Differing from the regime somewhat, he defined the Turkish identity in purely ethnic terms and came to look outside the borders of the country for a kinship with other Turkic peoples.
 He also called for creation of a national economy and a move away from Islamic values (an area in which he clashed with Ziya Gökalp, as Akçura wanted a secular Turkey, fearing that Pan-Islamism would hinder nationalist development), meaning that he was largely sympathetic to Kemal Atatürk.
 In 1923 he was elected MP for Istanbul, which he stayed until 1934, when he was elected MP for Kars.
 In 1932 he became president of the Turkish Historical Society.

 He died in Istanbul in 1935.
 He was laid to rest at the Edirnekapı Martyr's Cemetery in Istanbul.